 - Great scope for dentists and more economical than countries like US and UK.

 - In foreign countries, dentists are one of the highest paid people.

 - Very good respect in society abroad. etc

-But, you should keep in mind that migrating from one country to other is not that easy, especially in health care sector.
+But, you should keep in mind that migrating from one country to other is not that easy, especially in healthcare sector.
 There are a lot of things you should re-think before migrating.
-If you are very good in English, speak English in their accent and able to adjust to the climatic and cultural variations, then you are good to go.
-If you clear the exams you can easily find jobs in New Zealand as dentist.
+If you are very good in English, speak English in their accent and ability to adjust to the climatic and cultural variations, then you are good to go.
+If you clear the exams you can easily find jobs in New Zealand as a dentist.

 These are the basic things I mentioned.
 Now the most important thing is to clear their exams, which is the hard part.
 Their exams rules and patterns are strict comparatively.
 For exam clearance and success as a dentist abroad need skills and a lot of luck too. 😛

 Basics: Exam to Work as Dentist in New Zealand for Foreigners

 A dental degree from a foreign country is not valid in New Zealand.
 So, you have to clear an exam to register in the dental council of New Zealand.
 The exam is known as New Zealand Dentist Registration Exam or NZDREX.

 I will tell you their rules and basics in simple language, as the information provided on the official website is a little bit confusing.
 If you want to apply and register as an oral dental practitioner(Dentist) under the HPC Assurance Act 2003, you must meet the following criteria:

 - You must be fit for registration(Of course, you should be)